arxanas/blog/_i18n/en/_posts/2023-06-17-encoding-ml-style-modules-in-rust.md

 Although Rust descends from OCaml, it doesn’t inherit an ML-style module system.
 Instead, Rust’s trait system resembles [Haskell’s typeclasses](https://en.wikipedia.org/wiki/Type_class).
 However, with some additional features (associated types), we can simulate ML-style modules in Rust.

+{% noteblock note-info %}
-<p class="note-block"><span class="note-tag">Pedagogically:</span> The canonical example for ML-style modules over typeclasses is perhaps creating a new kind of tree-set which accepts different orderings, ratther than being restricted to a single ordering per type.
-I think that example is rather boring to consider because it doesn't solve Real Engineering Problems, and because the typeclass solution — creating a wrapper type with the new ordering — is roughly the same amount of work for the programmer.</p>
+<span class="note-tag note-info">Pedagogically:</span> The canonical example for ML-style modules over typeclasses is perhaps creating a new kind of tree-set which accepts different orderings, ratther than being restricted to a single ordering per type.
+I think that example is rather boring to consider because it doesn't solve Real Engineering Problems, and because the typeclass solution — creating a wrapper type with the new ordering — is roughly the same amount of work for the programmer.
+{% endnoteblock %}

 ## Caching a function